The Dukes Lab at UMass Boston

 On April 26, 2007 the BACE was featured on the 6 o'clock news on WBZ-TV Boston (Channel 4; CBS), as one installment of their "Project Mass.: Global Warming" series.
 You can read or view the story here.

-On Earth Day 2007 the BACE opened its public exhibit area with displays on the topic of climate change.
+On Earth Day 2007 the BACE opened its "Climate Change Classroom" with displays on the topic of climate change.
+This area is open to the public.

 Part of the BACE public exhibit was displayed at the 2007 New England Spring Flower Show at the Bayside Expo Center, where it won a Silver Medal from the Massachusetts Horticultural Society.